AdobeDocs/commerce-learn.en/help/global-reference-architecture/overview.md

 ![An icon representing the "separate packages" GRA pattern](/help/assets/global-reference-architecture/separate-packages.png){align="center"}

 Each Adobe Commerce module, language pack or theme is installed as a separate composer package.
-Each cusomization has its own Git repository.
-This means ultimate flexibility in the composition of the instances and it adds the reliability of Composer dependency management.
+Each customization has its own Git repository.
+This means ultimate flexibility in the composition of the instances and has reliable Composer dependency management.
 For performance optimization, all packages are mirrored in a single private composer repository.

 ![A diagram showing where code is stored in a separate packages GRA pattern](/help/assets/global-reference-architecture/separate-packages-gra-pattern-diagram.png){align="center"}